27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression)

 A. Upon completion of the investigation and in consultation with the OUC, the investigator shall prepare a written report that includes the allegations made by the complainant, the response of the respondent, corroborating or non-corroborating statements of the witnesses, review of other evidence obtained, conclusions that may be drawn from the evidence gathered, and recommendations about the disposition of the matter, including the appropriate sanction.
 The investigator may attach relevant evidence gathered during the investigation, as appropriate.
 Documents protected by the attorney work-product privilege, such as the investigator’s personal notes, should not be attached to the investigation report.

-B. It is the responsibility of the investigator to weigh the credibility of all individuals interviewed and to determine the weight to be given to information received during the course of the investigation.
+B. It is the responsibility of the investigator to analyze and document the available evidence to support reliable decisions, objectively evaluate the credibility of the parties and witnesses to determine the weight to be given to information received during the course of the investigation, and to synthesize all available evidence - including both inculpatory and exculpatory evidence - and take into account the unique and complex circumstances of each case.

 C. After review and comment by the OUC and Title IX Coordinator, the report shall be delivered by the investigator to the appropriate decision maker for a determination.
 The appropriate decision maker will be determined by the status of the respondent.
 If the respondent is a student, the matter shall be referred to the Vice President for Student Affairs for a determination.
 If the respondent is a faculty member, the matter will be referred to the Provost.
 If the respondent is a staff member, the matter shall be referred to the Assistant Vice President for HRS.
 If the respondent is a third party, the matter shall be referred to the Vice President for Business and Finance or designee.